-Thousands are expected to converge in Fort Benning, Georgia this weekend for the annual protest calling for the closure of the School of the Americas.
-The school–now known as the Western Hemisphere Institute for Security Cooperation–was created sixty years ago as a military training facility for Latin American military and police.
+JUAN GONZALEZ: Thousands are expected to converge in Fort Benning, Georgia, this weekend for the annual protest calling for the closure of the School of the Americas.
+The school, now known as the Western Hemisphere Institute for Security Cooperation, was created 60 years ago as a military training facility for Latin American military and police.

 There have been hundreds of documented human rights abuses connected to soldiers trained at the school.
 In 1996, the Pentagon released school training manuals that advocated torture, extortion and execution.
 Despite this, there has never been an independent investigation of the school.

-In 2004, Venezuelan President Hugo Chavez announced that Venezuela would no longer send soldiers to train at SOA.
+In 2004, Venezuelan President Hugo Chavez announced that Venezuela would no longer send soldiers to train at the School of the Americas.
 Earlier this year, the governments of Uruguay and Argentina followed suit.
-Argentina in particular has a sordid history with the school.
-When SOA graduate Leopoldo Galtieri headed Argentina’s military during the country’s dictatorship, thirty-thousand people were killed or disappeared.
+Argentina, in particular, has a sordid history with the school.
+When SOA graduate Leopoldo Galtieri headed Argentina’s military during the country’s dictatorship, 30,000 people were killed or disappeared.